rllko/Multi-Tenant-Auth-Service/README.md

 > [!WARNING]
 > Be sure to replace hardcoded credentials in production environments and set up the admin password after running the migration.

-## Payload Encryption (Legacy Design)
+## Payload Encryption (Legacy Architecture)

-This section documents how the original single-tenant service protected traffic between a licensed client application (for example a game trainer or a desktop app) and the API.
-The scheme is **symmetric authenticated encryption**: the client and the server share a secret key and every request/response body is encrypted and authenticated with it.
-Nobody on the wire — not even someone who already terminated TLS at a proxy — can read or tamper with a payload without the key.
+This section describes the mechanism used by the original single-tenant service to protect communications between a licensed client application (e.g., a game trainer or a desktop app) and the API endpoint.
+It is symmetric authenticated encryption: both client and server know the same secret key and use it to encrypt and authenticate every request/response body.
+No entity on the network connection, including anyone who has decrypted the TLS connection using a proxy, will be able to read or modify the payload without the key.

-### Why symmetric, on top of HTTPS
+### Why symmetric, in addition to HTTPS

-HTTPS secures the *transport*.
-It does nothing once the request leaves the TLS
-layer: a customer can attach a debugger to their own machine, set a breakpoint in the HTTP client, and read or rewrite the plaintext the app is about to send.
-For a licensing system that is the whole threat model — the attacker owns the client.
-A second, application-level symmetric layer means the useful bytes (the license key, the HWID, the session token) are ciphertext *before* they ever touch the socket, and the server refuses anything whose authentication tag does not verify.
+HTTPS ensures the *transport* security.
+No more work happens once the request is out of the TLS stack: a customer can attach a debugger to their machine, set a breakpoint in the HTTP client code, and inspect or modify the plaintext that is going to be sent by the application.
+This is the entirety of threat model for the licensing system, where the attacker controls the client.
+The second, application-level symmetric encryption layer ensures that the payload bytes (the license key, the HWID, the session token) are ciphertext before even being written to the socket and the server rejects everything that does not verify.

 ### The cipher

-Encryption uses **ChaCha20-Poly1305**, an AEAD (Authenticated Encryption with Associated Data) construction, via [`NSec.Cryptography`](https://nsec.rocks/) (`NSec.Cryptography` package, still referenced in `Server/Server.csproj`).
+Encryption is done using the **ChaCha20-Poly1305** scheme, which is an AEAD (Authenticated Encryption with Associated Data) mode implemented via [`NSec.Cryptography`](https://nsec.rocks/) library (`NSec.Cryptography` package, still used in `Server/Server.csproj`):

-- **ChaCha20** is the stream cipher that produces the ciphertext.
+- **ChaCha20** is the stream cipher responsible for the encryption.
-- **Poly1305** is the one-time authenticator that produces a 16-byte tag.
-The tag is verified on decrypt; a single flipped bit makes the whole payload fail.
+- **Poly1305** is the one-time authenticator generating a 16-byte tag; on decryption the tag is verified, and any single flipped bit renders the entire payload invalid.
-- One AEAD operation therefore gives **confidentiality + integrity** in a single pass — there is no separate HMAC step.
+- So, one AEAD mode provides both **confidentiality and integrity** in one operation.

 Keys are 256-bit (32 bytes).
-They are minted once by the `keygen` sidecar container at first boot (`keygen/entrypoint.sh`) and written to a shared secrets
+They are generated only once in `keygen` sidecar container on the first startup (`keygen/entrypoint.sh`) and saved to the shared secrets volume:
-volume:

 | Secret file          | Env var    | Purpose                                            |
 | -------------------- | ---------- | -------------------------------------------------- |
 | `/secrets/Chacha20`  | `CHACHA`   | Symmetric key for **payload** encrypt/decrypt      |
 | `/secrets/symmetricKey` | `SYM_KEY` | HS256 key used to **sign session-token JWTs**      |

-`Server/HostedServices/EnvironmentVariableService.cs` loads these into the process environment at startup.
-In the multi-tenant rewrite each application also carries its own `ClientDecryptionChaChaKey` (`Server/Models/Entities/Application.cs`), so the payload key can be scoped per-application instead of one global key.
+`Server/HostedServices/EnvironmentVariableService.cs` reads these keys into the process environment.
+In the multi-tenant version each application also has its own `ClientDecryptionChaChaKey` (`Server/Models/Entities/Application.cs`), so the payload key is scoped to the application instead of one key for all.

 ### Nonce discipline

-ChaCha20-Poly1305 uses a 96-bit (12-byte) nonce. **A key + nonce pair must never
-repeat** — reuse leaks the keystream and breaks Poly1305.
-Every message carries a fresh random nonce, prepended to the ciphertext so the receiver can strip it back off before decrypting:
+ChaCha20-Poly1305 requires 96-bit (12 bytes) nonce. **Nonce+key combination cannot repeat!** The reuse discloses the keystream and breaks Poly1305 authentication.
+Each message contains a nonce, which is a randomly generated number.
+The nonce is prepended to the ciphertext so that the recipient can remove it before decryption.

 ```
 ┌────────────┬──────────────────────────────┬─────────────┐